medusajs/medusa/docs/content/advanced/backend/migrations/index.md

 ---
 description: 'Learn how to create a migration in the Medusa server.
-Migrations are used to make changes to the database schema the Medusa server is connected to.
 This guide explains how to write and run migrations.'
 ---

 # How to Create Migrations